IrondiUg/keyroles/README.md

-KeyRoles – C++ Role-Based Access Control System
+# KeyRoles – C++ Role-Based Access Control System

-KeyRoles is a robust C++ Role-Based Access Control (RBAC) system designed for organizations with multiple departments and ranks.
-It ensures secure, structured, and auditable access for all users.
+**KeyRoles** is a robust C++ **Role-Based Access Control (RBAC) system** designed for organizations with multiple departments and ranks.
+It ensures **secure, structured, and auditable access** for all users.

-Core Functionality
+---
+## **Core Functionality**

-Secure Login Authentication: Users can only access the system with valid credentials.
+- **🔒 Secure Login Authentication:** Users can only access the system with valid credentials.

-Department-Specific Dashboards: Each department has a customized interface tailored to its roles.
+- **📊 Department-Specific Dashboards:** Each department has a customized interface tailored to its roles.

-Rank-Based Permissions: User actions are controlled based on their rank within the department.
+- **🛡️ Rank-Based Permissions:** User actions are controlled based on their rank within the department.

-Activity Logging: Logs all user actions, including login, logout, session duration, and performed tasks.
+- **📝 Activity Logging:** Logs all user actions, including login, logout, session duration, and performed tasks.

-Key Features
+---

+## **Key Features**
-Role-Based Access: Each user’s permissions are determined by their department and rank, ensuring proper access control.
+- **👥 Role-Based Access:** Each user’s permissions are determined by their department and rank, ensuring proper access control.

-Custom Dashboards: Personalized dashboards for each role provide relevant tools and information.
+- **🎛️ Custom Dashboards:** Personalized dashboards for each role provide relevant tools and information.

-Time-Based Login Restrictions: Users can only log in during working hours (8 AM–4 PM) unless granted admin authorization.
+- **⏰ Time-Based Login Restrictions:** Users can only log in during working hours (8 AM–4 PM) unless granted admin authorization.

-Comprehensive Activity Tracking: Every login, logout, and action is recorded for audit and accountability purposes.
+- **📌 Comprehensive Activity Tracking:** Every login, logout, and action is recorded for audit and accountability purposes.
 ---
 # Requirements